marcelwgn/VisualTreeAnalyzers/readme.md

 # VisualTreeAnalyzers

-VisualTreeAnalyzers is a Windows Runtime Component(WRC) library to analyze and scan the visual tree of UWP apps and libraries.
+VisualTreeAnalyzers is a Windows Runtime Component(WRC) library to analyze and scan the visual tree of UWP - OS XAML apps and libraries.
 The main purpose of this library is to find common errors including accessibility issues during development.

 VisualTreeAnalyzers includes an accessibility scanner, classes that help with visual tree traversing and the snapshot package that helps with visual tree snapshot testing.